-- As said there is no specific reason defined behind the adenomyosis.
-But few of them assumed as per research and studies are the c section or the cesarian surgeries during deliveries, surgeries to the uterus issues, abortions and miscarriage, stillbirth, injuries and trauma to the uterus.
+- As said there is no specific reason defined behind adenomyosis.
+But few of them assumed as per research and studies are the c-section or cesarian surgeries during deliveries, surgeries to the uterus issues, abortions and miscarriages, stillbirth, injuries, and trauma to the uterus.

 - Surgical termination of pregnancy or any pregnancy issues.

-- Endometriosis is again linked to risk to adenomyosis.
+- Endometriosis is again linked to the risk of adenomyosis.

 - Hormonal issues like local hyperestrogenism and surge in the levels of s-prolactin.